dds05/Book-Management/README.md

 <hr/>

 ### Installation:-
-#### Note:&nbsp; The root folder consists a subfolder 'frontend' which comprises of all the frontend of the application.
+#### Note:&nbsp; The root folder contains a subfolder 'frontend' which comprises of all the frontend of the application.
 Besides that, everything is for backend.
 #### 1. npm install.
 #### 2. npm start.